Francisco Javier Errázuriz Larraín

 It is the trunk of one of the most important colonial families of Santiago to which many political and social advances were due.

 Origin

-Born in Aranaz on February 3, 1711, Navarra.
-Son of Lorenzo de Errázuriz and Vergara and of Micaela de Larraín and Córdova both of Navarra.
+Born in Aranaz on 3 February 1711, Navarra, he was the son of Lorenzo de Errázuriz and Vergara and of Micaela de Larraín and Córdova both of Navarra.

 Arrival in the kingdom of Chile

 The origins of the Errázuriz family can be traced back to the Spanish Castilian (peninsular) immigration of the 18th century.
 Arrivide to a america in 1733, arriving at the kingdom of Chile in 1735.This young Navarran, Francisco Javier Errázuriz Larraín, arrived attracted by the possibilities of joining the business of his uncle Santiago Larraín.
 Thus, helped by a vast family network of uncles and cousins by Larraín, he was able to venture into mercantile business, consolidating as a merchant, establishing himself in Santiago de Chile.
 In 1738 Errázuriz had entered fully into the field of work in this country.
 Proof of this is his testament that year when he leaves for Lima.
 In Santiago de Chile, he obtained the positions of trust of the Spanish crown and were mayor and perpetual alderman.